slowernews/wisdom-tldr/README.md

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

 > *'A manager should make himself 2 questions a day: <br>
-«What is important to accomplish?» (where are you going) <br>
+«What is important to accomplish?» (where are you going)<br>
-«Where was I uncomfortable the day before?» (what went right and where do you need support) <br>
+«Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
 The speed that you offload your stuff will be the speed of your team.'*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*

+> *'Productivity is different from workflow engineering.'*

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*

 <!--
-Productivity is different from workflow engineering.

 > *'Too busy pretending I'm occupied.'*
 -->